A practical guide to the tools bringing AI into your terminal.

 Claude Code is Anthropic's AI coding assistant.
 It runs in your terminal, reads your project files, and can create, edit, and delete files with your approval.
 It is an agentic tool — you give it a task and it works through it step by step.

 Codex is OpenAI's CLI agent.
 Like Claude Code, it operates directly in your terminal and can read, write, and execute within your project.
+It is built in Rust and uses OS-level sandboxing to isolate command execution.

 npm install -g @openai/codex